Introduction (Being Decisive!)

 He was right.
 At times it makes sense to avoid taking a stand on a diplomatically tricky issue, a matter that’s politically inconvenient, or where the outcomes of the decision are unclear or inconvenient to handle.

-However, in the realm of corporate organizations, a conscious avoidance of dealing with the ‘forks in the road’ – that managers are paid to encounter and to deal with appropriately – won’t take them to positions of greater responsibility.
+However, in the realm of corporate-organizations, conscious avoidance of dealing with the ‘forks in the road’ – that managers paid to encounter and to deal with appropriately.
+He won’t take them to positions of greater responsibility.
 Effective, timely and swift decision-making are essential qualities that capable managers consistently show evidence of.
-Accordingly, those who are seen to be decisive, have a greater chance of making it to the levels of upper management, especially as we deal with the complexities and the ambiguities of the 21st century.
+Accordingly, those who seen to be decisive, have a greater chance of making it to the levels of upper management.
+Especially as we deal with the complexities and the ambiguities of the 21st century.

-Every role that we perform, as individuals or as members of teams, also relies on our decision-making abilities to reach desired outcomes.
-Airline pilots dealing with an engine-flameout, surgeons performing a risky operation, soldiers or army medics working in zones of conflict, all have to think on their feet.
-In many of these roles the data at hand are insufficient, and the time spans to make a decision are extremely short.
-Yet decisions have to be taken, since indecision can be disastrous.
+Every role that we perform, as individuals or members of teams, also relies on our decision-making abilities to reach desired-outcomes.
+Airline pilots dealing with an engine-flameout, surgeons performing a risky operation.
+Soldiers or army medics working in zones of conflict, all have to think on their feet.
+In many roles, the data at hand are insufficient, and the time spans to make a decision are extremely short.
+Yet decisions have to take since indecision can be disastrous.

 Not all decisions yield the outcomes that we may have wished for, but that is precisely what makes being decisive an essential requirement for higher management.

-As the conditions that firms operate in become more complex and uncertain, the need for agility in deciding where to go will become paramount.
+As conditions that firms operate to become the more-complex and uncertain need for agility in deciding where to-go will become paramount.
 Employees, investors, vendors and other organizational stakeholders too will demand that organizations demonstrate that they have the ability to “respond flexibly” to rapidly changing conditions in the environment.
-Timely, effective and swift decision-making by decisive managers alone will ensure that enterprises move ahead on their chosen tracks with alacrity.
+Timely, effective and swift decision-making by decisive-managers alone will ensure that enterprises move ahead on their chosen tracks with alacrity.

 Factors that Affect Decisiveness in Organizations